beNative/LogViewer/FUNCTIONAL_MANUAL.md

 - Diagnosing errors if something goes wrong.
 - Understanding what the application is doing in the background.

-You can filter the messages by type (DEBUG, INFO, WARNING, ERROR) using the toggle buttons at the top.
+You can filter the messages by type (DEBUG, INFO, WARNING, ERROR) using the toggle buttons at the top, and search for specific text using the filter input.

 ---